Menu

 The Gold Coast Hinterland boasts a number of spectacular national parks full of rainforests, waterfalls, rocky plateaus, winding creeks and valleys, and abundant wildlife.

-Pick any of the national parks, from Lamington, Tamborine to Springbrook, and you’re going to have an awesome time hiking and camping!
+Pick any of the national parks, from Lamington, Tamborine to Springbrook, and you’re going to have an awesome time hiking and camping.

 CAMPING AT SPRINGBROOK NATIONAL PARK

-The sites in the campground vary from grassy to compact dirt, and some sites are fairly slope-y (especially the first three as you enter the campground).
+It’s a small campground with only 11 individual sites along a single, fully sealed access road.
+The ground varies from grassy patches to compact dirt, and some sites are fairly slope-y—especially the first three as you enter the loop.

 Camping at Springbrook National Park